Become that teacher

 - University Entrance

-- All applicants must ensure they meet the Education Council requirements for English Language Competency prior to admission to the programme.
-The IELTS test score (academic version) required is 7.0 (or above) in all bands.
+- All applicants must ensure they meet the Education Council of Aotearoa New Zealand (EDUCANZ) for English Language Competency prior to admission to the programme.
+The IELTS tests score (academic version) required is a band score of 7.0 or higher in each of the components for all applicants who have English as their additional language.

 - You also need to meet all Education Council requirements of good character, which is assessed in the application process below.